Arkay-1248/Do-Not-Go-Gentle/.github/ISSUE_TEMPLATE/bug_report.md

 **Required: Modlist.txt**

-You must also include your modlist.txt from `Ruvaak\profiles\Ruvaak`
+You must also include your modlist.txt from `DNGG\profiles\Do Not Go Gentle`

 **Describe the bug**
 A clear and concise description of what the bug is.
 Failure to do this will result in the report being **closed and ignored.**